Table of Contents

 - throbbing lump near collarbone.

-Due to disturbance of vascular flow in the vessels after compression, change in colour of the hands and fingers with early fatigue after minor activities is common.
+Due to disturbance of vascular flow in the vessels after compression, change in color of the hands and fingers with early fatigue after minor activities is common.

 Complications of thoracic outlet syndrome